craigtaub/full-stack-graphql-todo/docs/issues.md

 - `docker-compose up` failure -> `eval "$(docker-machine env default)"`
 - docker create+migrate at build time when no db running. move to CMD time.
 - `react-create-app` once eject config is a mess, can't add server route - was easy add package.json `proxy`
+- using updated `docker-compose` had network ussues - fix was to rebuild with composer than run